A scenic trail that follows a small cove and forested creek. Views of cascading waterfalls throughout the creek are visible from the trail.

 Parking and Regulations: Larison Creek requires the Northwest Forest Pass at the trailhead.
 This pass is available for $30 at REI and other sporting goods stores.
 It covers your parking at most trailheads throughout the Northwest for one full year.
 A day fee of $5 for those without the pass, but the trailhead may be missing the dropbox for the fee.
 So the Northwest Forest Pass would be the safest way to go.

 Disclaimer: McCredie Hot Springs is a clothing optional hot spring, that is along Salt Creek.
 They have added restrooms and a better parking lot, and more improvements are planned for the future.
 You can now use the restrooms for changing of clothing.
+There are also more hot springs on the other side of the creek.
 With it being a clothing optional hot spring, nudity is common.
 Those choosing to enjoy the hot springs, I ask that you respect those around you, as well as those in the group.
 Please be considerate and respectful as we share the hot springs.
 Bring a swimsuit and towel if you would like.